WangRu222/CEX_funding_rate_arbitrage/README.md

 Commission: 0.2000 %
 ```

-## Disclaimer
-This project is for educational purposes only.
-You should not construe any such information or other material as legal,
-tax, investment, financial, or other advice.
-Nothing contained here constitutes a solicitation, recommendation,
-endorsement, or offer by me or any third party service provider to buy or sell any securities or other financial
 instruments in this or in any other jurisdiction in which such solicitation or offer would be unlawful under the
 securities laws of such jurisdiction.